Installing the Ops Agent on individual VMs

 Google Cloud console

 You can upgrade the Ops Agent by using Cloud Monitoring installation instructions.
-For more information, see Installing the agent using the Google Cloud console.
+For more information, see Installing the agent by using the Google Cloud console.

 Linux